Shopping cart

 PHIL 201: Introduction to Logic

 Presentation, application, and evaluation of formal methods for determining the validity of arguments.
 Discussion of the relationship between logic and other disciplines.
-Counts for CAS Quantitative Reasoning Requirement.
+Counts as a CAS Quantitative Reasoning course.
+Counts as a Quantitative Reasoning course.

 Session: 4 Week Session (1)